OmooLab/Omoospace/docs/omoospace.md

 3. Subdirectories rules:

-    - SourceFiles subdirectories are set by process names.
+    - `SourceFiles` subdirectories are set by process names.
-    - Contents subdirectories are set by content types.
+    - `Contents` subdirectories are set by content types.

 4. Set **Subspaces** by filename prefix or subdirectory based on creation objects.
-5. Write the project profile info into **Omoospace.yml**.
+5. Write the project profile into **Omoospace.yml**.
 Such as creators, software versions, etc.

 ![A diagram illustrating the structure of omoospace](assets/Untitled.png)